How to Build a Rainwater Harvesting System in Schools

 • Inauguration Ceremony: Once the system is installed, hold an event to celebrate the student’s contribution to sustainability.
 Share the results with the whole school and parents, reinforcing the sense of achievement.

-By involving students in every step of the rainwater harvesting system project, you not only implement a sustainable solution but also provide a hands-on, experience.
+By involving students in every step of the rainwater harvesting system project, you not only implement a sustainable solution but also provide a hands-on, interdisciplinary learning experience.

 More than just an Environmental Project